SmoothSpatula/RoRRRandomizer/README.md

 You can set the mod options via ImGui ("INSERT" key) or by editing the it manually (found at ReturnOfModding/config/RoRRRandomizer/cfg.toml).

-As of v1.0.3 you can now enable/disable skills in the ImGui settings.
+You can enable/disable skills in the ImGui settings.

 You can make a custom build by enabling only 4 skills.